top of page

 If you are preparing for Cybersecurity Maturity Model Certification, understanding the language matters almost as much as implementing the controls.
 CMMC introduces a dense mix of acronyms, standards, and regulatory references that can quickly become confusing—especially for organizations encountering formal compliance for the first time.

-"Understanding CMMC Terms & Resources"
+"Understanding CMMC Terms and Resources" graphic

 What Is CMMC?